 How NPD is measured

-After the electrodes are positioned, the lining of the nose is bathed with a series of solutions that contain different salts that are designed to change the flow of ions across the epithelium in predictable ways.
+After the electrodes are positioned, the lining of the nose is bathed with a series of solutions that contain different salts.
+This is designed to change the flow of ions across the nasal epithelium in predictable ways.

 Advantages and limitations of NPD